Stephen Feist - CLC Chair

 Marc has lived in Antigonish part-time for 15 years and permanently for the past 5 years.
 Marc and his partner live on the waterfront of the harbour and use the harbour regularly to swim and kayak.
 Marc is the Team Lead for the Canadian Red Cross's Emergency response team based in Antigonish, is a kayak enthusiast, and organizes pool sessions in the winter to assist kayakers to perfect their rolling and self-rescuing skills.
 Marc volunteers with the Red Cross Help program and volunteers with the Strait Area Search and Rescue team.
 Marc is a member of several Sea Kayaking groups in the province.

-Marc and his partner are also avid hikers and regularly hike at nearby Fairmount Ridge.
+Marc and his partner are also avid hikers and regularly snowshoe, ski or hike to discover the many remote areas of Nova Scotia.
 They were part of a group about 15 years ago which tried to rejuvenate the boat club with new facilities and better public access including walking or hiking trails on the nearby Crown land.
 They have had many friends visit from across Canada and Europe who have marveled at the potential for outdoor recreation that exists in our region.

 Community Involvement: Business, Fishing,